mhw32/data-centric-deep-learning/README.md

 These projects are best done through Github codespaces.

 1. Fork this repo (leave box checked for "Copy the main branch only")
-2. Follow this video for the rest.
+2. We recommend using Github Codespaces.
+If you click the green "Code" button at the top right of this page, you should be able to enter a dev environment for completing this assignment.